habitat-sh/on-prem-builder/README.md

 Note that the initial install will require _outgoing_ network connectivity.

-Your on-premise Builder instance will need to have the following _inbound_ ports open:
+Your on-premise Builder instance will need to have the following _inbound_ port open:
 * Port 80
-* Port 9636

 You may need to work with your enterprise network admin to enable the appropriate firewall rules.